01 of 08

 Santa Monica, Venice, and Coastal Los Angeles Links and GLBT Resources

 There aren't many resources for gay travelers focused specifically on Santa Monica, Venice, and coast; however, this is part of metro Los Angeles, which has is one of the world's centers of GLBT culture.
-There are numerous gay newspapers and publications serving the general area, and you can also learn more from the Gay Guide to Los Angeles as well as the West Hollywood Gay Guide, the latter being the hub of the region's gay scene.
-Check out the Long Beach Gay Guide and Gallery for more on that part of the coast.
+There are numerous gay newspapers and publications serving the general area, and West Hollywood is the hub of the region's gay scene.
+Long Beach Gay also has a gay culture on that part of the coast.

 Other gay L.A. resources that are useful even to the coast include the L.A.
 Gay & Lesbian Center and the popular gay newspapers Frontiers and Lesbian News.
 The Los Angeles Times is the city's best mainstream news source, and L.A.
 Weekly is a terrific alternative newsweekly.